 a gate, keep it locked so an intruder knows the fence would slow his escape.

 Crowbars, hand tools, or yard tools lying about outside the house or in

-open garages are inviting trouble.
-Lock up any implements that could be
+open garages invite trouble.
+Lock up any implements that could be used

 Most nighttime prowlers flee the moment indoor lights go on, but bolder